What Is the Equal Employment Opportunity Commission (EEOC)?

 - Failing to hire an applicant because she is a transgender woman.

-- Firing an employee because he is planning or has made a gender transition.
+- Firing an employee because they are planning or have made a gender transition.

 - Denying an employee equal access to a common restroom corresponding to the employee's gender identity.